shibbo/OdysseyReversed/README.md

 # Using OdysseyReversed
 As of 3/3/2019, you can now compile code using these headers and make your own custom code!
 This requires libnx binaries to be placed in *lib*, and for *devkitA64* to be installed and in your $PATH.
 Once that is done, simply run *make* and it should output an NSO.
 Rename this to subsdk1, apply the below patch to branch to your code, and enjoy!

 Before you can use the IPS patch to run your code, you have to figure out where to patch.
 This can vary based on code size, so you want to check the symbol map of your compiled code to figure out the offset.
-If our function name we used as the entrypoint is "hook_init()", we woudl find it in the generated .map file in _build_.
+If our function name we used as the entrypoint is "hook_init()", we would find it in the generated .map file in _build_.

 ```
  .text._Z9hook_initv